bluehoodie/crypt-controller/README.md

 coming soon

-## Installing crypt-controller using kubectl
+## Example installation of crypt-controller using kubectl

 In order to run crypt-controller in a Kubernetes cluster quickly, the easiest way is for you to create a ConfigMap to hold crypt-controller configuration.

-An example is provided at [`crypt-controller-configmap.yaml`](https://github.com/bluehoodie/crypt-controller/blob/master/example/crypt-controller-configmap.yaml)
+An example is provided at [`crypt-controller-configmap.yaml`](https://github.com/bluehoodie/crypt-controller/blob/master/example/crypt-controller-configmap.yaml).
+This example assumes a Consul service named `consul` is running on port 8500.

 Create k8s configmap: